stitchdata/docs/_integration-schemas/bing-ads/v1/campaign_performance_report.md

     replication-key: true
     description: "The day the record pertains to."

-  - name: "adGroupId"
-    type: "integer"
-    description: "The ID of the ad group.."
-    foreign-key-id: "ad-group-id"

   - name: "campaignId"
     type: "integer"
-    description: "The ID of the campaign the ad group is a part of."
+    description: "The ID of the campaign."
-    foreign-key-id: "campaign-id"
+    foreign-key: true

   - name: "Custom Fields"
     description: |